Nicolai1205/Data-Analysis/README.md

 ## API - Crypto data
 USing the coinmarketcap API, draw data on the top 10 crypto currencies, automate the process and try to visualize the data and discuss potential issues and further ideas.

+## Data analysis certificate
+Includes small projects using Python, Numpy, MatPlotLib and Seaborn from Freecodeccamp in order to land their certificate.